jeepchinnawat/edumat-book/README.md

 You can run the whole book with all tutorials online on cloud platform.
 The button above takes you to Binder with everything in the repository, and it will install required dependencies for you automatically.

-Also, every tutorial can be run online individually with Binder or Google Colab, available at the launch button at the top of the respective page.
+Also, every tutorial can be run online individually with Binder or Google Colab, available at the launch button at the top of the respective tutorial page in [the book](https://jeepchinnawat.github.io/edumat-book/).

 > **Caution:**
 > The caveat is your changes will not be saved unless you download the notebooks before closing the cloud platform.